-{Fig.~\ref{fig: tau vs theta various fillings} shows the dependence of $\tau$ on angles for $\mu_{QH} = \mu_{SC} = 10\Delta$, In Fig.~\ref{fig: tau vs theta_sc}, $\theta_{QH}=90^\circ$ is fixed while $\theta_{SC}$ varies.
+Figure~\ref{fig: tau vs theta various fillings} shows the dependence of $\tau$ on angles for $\mu_{QH} = \mu_{SC} = 10\Delta$.
+In Fig.~\ref{fig: tau vs theta_sc}, $\theta_{QH}=90^\circ$ is fixed while $\theta_{SC}$ varies.
 We see a weak dependence of $\tau$ on $\theta_{SC}$ for angles up to $90^\circ$.
 This is not surprising as the propagation of the chiral edge states does not involve the SC-vacuum interface.
 The residual effect of $\theta_{SC}$ on the scattering probability is due to the modified decay of the edge state wave function into the bulk in the vicinity of the corner.
-We illustrate this in Fig.~\ref{fig: density e-h} by plotting the probability density $|\psi_e(\mathbf{r})|^2 - |\psi_h(\mathbf{r})|^2$ of an incoming electron state: it can be seen that it is vanishingly small at angles $<90^\circ$ within the SC region.
+As shown in Appendix~\ref{app: gap}, in this regime $\tau$ also shows a more pronounced dependence on the value of $\Delta$ that controls the decay length in the superconductor.
+We illustrate this in Fig.~\ref{fig: density e-h} by plotting the probability density $|\psi_e(\mathbf{r})|^2 - |\psi_h(\mathbf{r})|^2$ of an incoming electron state; it can be seen that it is vanishingly small at angles $<90^\circ$ within the SC region.
 By contrast, $\tau$ decreases as $\theta_{QH}$ is increased.
 This is shown in Fig.~\ref{fig: tau vs theta_qh}, where $\theta_{SC}=90^\circ$ is fixed while $\theta_{QH}$ varies.} The stronger sensitivity of $\tau$ on $\theta_{QH}$ can be understood as stemming from the fact that {this angle directly determines the propagation direction of the edge state and thus the projection of the momentum of the incoming state onto the direction of the interface.}

-A more realistic interface is obtained when allowing for different values of $\mu_{QH}$ and $\mu_{SC}$ as well as for an interface barrier $Z\neq0$.
-As an example, we show in Fig.~\ref{fig: tau vs theta non-ideal interface} the evolution of $\tau$ as a function of $\theta_{QH}$ with $\mu_{SC} = 2\mu_{QH}$ and $Z = 0.7$.
-The behavior is qualitatively similar though the variation with angle is less pronounced.
-The stronger variation with $\nu$ reflects the the stronger variation of $f_h^+$ at intermediate values of $Z$ shown in Fig.~\ref{fig: B vs Z various fillings}.
+A more realistic interface is obtained when allowing for different values of $\mu_{QH}$ and $\mu_{SC}$, as well as for an interface barrier $Z\neq0$.
+As an example, in Fig.~\ref{fig: tau vs theta non-ideal interface} we show the evolution of $\tau$ as a function of $\theta_{QH}$ with $\mu_{SC} = 2\mu_{QH}$ and $Z = 0.7$.
+The behavior is qualitatively similar though the variation with the angle is less pronounced.
+The stronger variation with $\nu$ reflects the stronger variation of $f_h^+$ at intermediate values of $Z$, shown in Fig.~\ref{fig: B vs Z various fillings}.